mendix/docs/content/data-hub/general/Data-hub-api-how-to.md

 # 6 Registering a Sample OData v3 Contract

-This section describes the steps required for registering a data source - this can be an OData v4 or OData v3 contract To register a data source to Data Hub you must register the following in the given sequence:
+This section describes the steps for registering a data source - this can be an OData v4 or OData v3 contract.
+To register a data source to Data Hub you must register the following in the given sequence:

 1. Application that the data source originates from: POST application
 2. Environment that the data source is deployed to: POST environment
 3. All the published services from the application (data source) of the application: PUT published-endpoints

-An additional step that is described in section: ??? is to register the applications that consume the registered data source.
+[Section 7](#consumed-ep) decribes is to register the applications that consume the registered data source.

-An example Odata v3 services called  **DataHub_Sample_1.0.0_OData3** is provided at the end of this how to in Section ?? which you can use. **** The service is defined by the two files:
+An example Odata v3 service called  **DataHub_Sample_1.0.0_OData3**  that you can use is provided in [Section 8](#consumed-ep) which you can use for registering a service.
+The service is defined by the two files:

 - metadata.xml
 - serviceFeed.xml